 We have new numbers!
-The new income figures for California used in bankruptcy’s means test have become effective for cases filed after May 1, 2019.
+The new income figures for California bankruptcy cases used in bankruptcy’s means test are out.

 Those above the median income have to jump through another hoop, the means test, to determine if a government watchdog will claim their filing is “abusive”.

-People above the median get to file bankruptcy; the means test doesn’t bar the door to bankruptcy.
+People above the median still get to file bankruptcy.

 Bay Area median income